Muriel Bowser: Health care

 In 2016, United Medical Center was the sole government-owned hospital in D.C.
 In March of that year, on the advice of the Director of Health Care Finance, the D.C Council awarded the management of UMC to Veritas, a two-year-old politically connected firm.
-The husband of the Veritas CEO was a major donor to the Bowser campaign in 2014, and a longtime health-care executive with experience overseeing troubled hospitals.
-Veritas however failed to improve the quality of care and its tenure saw several cases of preventable patient deaths and negligence.
-By March 2017, the director of D.C.’s Department of Health was warning the UMC board about serious safety lapses in the hospital's obstetrics unit.
+The husband of the Veritas CEO was a major donor to the Bowser campaign in 2014, and a longtime health care executive with experience overseeing troubled hospitals.

+Veritas, however, failed to improve the quality of care and its tenure saw several cases of preventable patient deaths and negligence.
+By March 2017, the director of D.C.'s Department of Health was warning the UMC board about serious safety lapses in the hospital's obstetrics unit.
 By August, the Department of Health had shut down the ward due to its failure to meet minimum standards.
 Earlier, in July 2017, the hospital allowed a week to pass between the death of a nursing home patient and notification to his family.
 In August, another patient died under questionable circumstances.
-In September, the nurses union voted "no confidence" in the hospital's leadership and said that unsafe nurse-patient ratios and a lack of proper equipment were unaddressed.
-Bowser administration officials refused repeated requests to disclose the specific medical lapses and ultimately the council voted to remove Veritas.
+In September, the nurses union voted "no confidence" in the hospital's leadership and said that it had failed to address unsafe nurse-patient ratios and a lack of proper equipment.
+Bowser administration officials refused repeated requests to disclose the specific medical lapses, and ultimately the council voted to remove Veritas.

 The opioid epidemic ravaged D.C., with a higher rate of fatal overdoses in 2017 among African Americans in D.C. than whites in West Virginia or New Hampshire.
 Though funding was available, the Department of Behavioral Health failed to establish adequate treatment programs.
-In December 2018, the District announced an "ambitious" plan aiming to cut opioid deaths by half within about two years, using a combination of treatment, tracking and education.
+In December 2018, the district announced an "ambitious" plan aiming to cut opioid deaths by half within about two years, using a combination of treatment, tracking and education.
 The plan was written by a "group of D.C. agencies, doctors, substance abuse treatment providers, council members and individuals in recovery."
-Several of the plan's recommendations were described as "vague," or merely expanding on existing programs.
+Several of the plan's recommendations were described as "vague", or merely expanding on existing programs.

-Upon taking office in 2015, Bowser set a goal to halve the number of HIV/AIDS cases in the District by 2020.
+Upon taking office in 2015, Bowser set a goal to halve the number of HIV/AIDS cases in the district by 2020.
 In 2019, the District continued to have one of the highest rates in the country.
 The number of diagnoses in the previous year was 360, decreasing by 13 and 5 during each of the previous two years of Bowser's term.